stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 can help us in our daily software development routine.
 After making the proper imports we can have something like this:

-- Let's compare the first function that I presented, how to get a month's boundaries.
+- Let's compare the first function that I presented, how to get a month's all days.
-As we can see this function is more intuitive when comparing with the first one, and the functions that we use now are self-decriptive:

-    ```haskell
-    monthBoundaries :: Day -> (MonthFirstDay, MonthLastDay)
-    monthBoundaries day =
-        let my = dayPeriod day :: Month
-        in (periodFirstDay my, periodLastDay my)
+Now in `ghci` we can directly call the `periodAllDays` function with a `Month` and that will be enough:

+    ```bash
+    ghci> periodAlldays  (YearMonth 2021 November)
+    [2021-11-01 ..
+2021-11-30
     ```

 - To get starting and ending days of all quarters of a given year: